Skip to main content

 Step 1: Change your SSH Default port 22

-Connect to your remote SSH server
+Connect to your remote SSH server and type:

 sudo nano /etc/ssh/sshd_config